 Can vanilla frosting be frozen?

-To soften butter quickly, cut it into small cubes and leave it at room temperature for about 15-20 minutes.
-Alternatively, you can microwave it on low power in short intervals, checking frequently to avoid melting.
+Cut it into small cubes and let it sit for 15–20 minutes.
+Or use the microwave on low power in very short bursts, checking so it doesn’t melt.

 vanilla frosting recipe